 Conceived by Gayle Cornelison

 In this fast-paced show, we meet Jackie Robinson, the man who broke the color barrier in professional baseball.
 Audiences will enjoy this portrayal of his determination, despite seemingly insurmountable racism.
-The story is driven by Branch Rickey, the owner of the Dodgers who dared to sign Robinson, as he guides Robinson while believing in him and his talent.
-Many characters move in and out of the story that both support Robinson, and attempt to keep him down.
+The story is driven by Branch Rickey, the owner of the Dodgers who dared to sign Robinson as he guides Robinson while believing in him and his talent.
+Many characters move in and out of the story that both supports Robinson and attempts to keep him down.
 Robinson’s use of non-violence and unquestionable talent challenged the rules of segregation, and therefore impacted American life.
-This show fits in perfectly with lessons in bullying, MAKING A DIFFERENCE, HEROES, ACTIONS SPEAK LOUDER THAN WORDS, INVESTIGATING PERSONAL STRENGTH, and DETERMINATION, FACING INJUSTICES.
+This show fits perfectly with lessons in BULLYING, MAKING A DIFFERENCE, HEROES, ACTIONS SPEAK LOUDER THAN WORDS, INVESTIGATING PERSONAL STRENGTH, FACING INJUSTICES, and DETERMINATION.

 - Tickets are $10 per student for groups of 20 or more.
 One chaperone seat free of charge for every 10 student seats.